sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 + A Methodology for Verifiable Query Result Integrity in Blockchain Indexing Systems
 + A Framework for Monitoring and Auditing the Activity of Cross-Chain Mechanisms

+### 2024
++ VulnHunt-GPT: a Smart Contract vulnerabilities detector based on OpenAI chatGPT

 ## OOPSLA